How will Fredrik Handemark’s game translate from the SHL to the San Jose Sharks?

 InStat tracked 49 of Handemark’s 52 Malmo Redhawks appearances last year.
 He led all Malmo forwards at 18:46 Average Time on Time Per Game (ATOI), over a minute and a half more than anybody else.
 An all-purpose player, the 26-year-old pivot was a top power play option and a second-choice penalty killer.
 He led the team in Goals and Primary Assists.

-Evaluating the 6-foot-4 Handemark’s shot charts, he did most of his damage in the low slot, a big-body net-front presence with soft hands.
+Evaluating the 6-foot-4 Handemark’s shot charts, he did most of his damage in the low to high slot, a big-body net-front presence with soft hands.

 Perhaps Handemark’s chief skill is his faceoff ability.
 The centerman led the SHL in Faceoff Percentage in 2019-20 (61.5 percent) and 2017-18 (62.8).
 Naturally, the lefty is really tough to beat on his strong side: